 that you become a stalker!

-P.S. – During your job search, you will meet true professionals who, even if they reject you, show respect.
+P.S.
+During job search, you’ll meet true professionals who, even if they reject you, show respect.
 Learn from them.
 Stay in touch with those you connect with.

 But also — and probably more importantly — learn from the unprofessional ones too, so that when roles are reversed and you’re the hiring manager, you will know how to act gracefully and professionally.